-Dixie D’Amelio Stuns In Glamorous Photoshoot
+Dixie D’Amelio Stuns In Glamorous Photo Shoot

 “These are amazing Dixie!
 Loving the space buns.
 Only you could pull off a look like this,” commented a second person.

 “You are beautiful!
-You are one of my favorite TikTokers!” one more person wrote.
+You are one of my favorite TikTokers!” a third fan wrote.

-As The Inquisitr previously reported, Dixie and her sister Charli already shared the photograph that will be used as the front cover image of the newest edition of this publication.
+As The Inquisitr previously reported, Dixie and sister Charli already shared the photograph that will be used as the front cover image of the newest edition of the publication.
 The stunning snapshot features the two sisters embracing one another while staring at the camera.

-The sisters have expressed their gratitude to HighsNobriety for including them in their publication.
+The sisters have expressed their gratitude to Highsnobiety for including them in their publication.